JNRowe/vim-configs/README.rst

 future.

-If you find any problems with the files in this repository either file an issue_, or drop me an mail_.
+If you find any problems with the files in this repository either file an issue_, or drop me a mail_.
 However, please do not report problems when using neovim_, pull requests are fine though.

 Poke around in the ``.rst`` files to see how things work, and be forewarned that